BOXFoundation/whitepaper/whitepaper.md

   \centering
   \captionsetup{justification=centering}
   \includegraphics[width=0.5\textwidth]{images/evm.jpg}
-  \caption{Typical On-chain Smart Contract.
+  \caption{Traditional On-chain Smart Contract.
 Applications Interact with Blockchain through EVM}
 \end{figure}

 A simple example of conditional transactions in the digital content area is like this: _if movie X is about to be streamed on platform P to user A, tokens should be paid from A to movie X's IP owner S if S can proof he does own the copyright of X, and to platform P to get the access key for X._ To enforce such a multi-party payout, one can choose to write a smart contract to govern the transfer of tokens among each party and then let the Ethereum Virtual Machine to execute the contract and validate the result.

 Obviously, this is a very resource intensive approach.
 With the diversity of the contents comes the diversity of smart contracts, thus bringing heavy burden to the blockchain, because **every contract will be executed for every message on every node**.
-But luckily, the advancement made in cryptographic area and works spearheaded by Andrew Poelstra, a scientist at Blockstream, point us another way to achieve the same goal without using a virtual machine, which we called _Crypto Contracts_:
+But luckily, the advancement made in cryptographic research and works spearheaded by Andrew Poelstra, a scientist at Blockstream, point us another way to achieve the same goal without using a virtual machine, which we called _Crypto Contracts_:

 ### Crypto Contracts